Traeger Broccoli

 What Temperature to Smoke Traeger Broccoli At?

-You’ll want to smoke your broccoli at a temperature at around 225°F. That said, you can choose to smoke your broccoli at any temperature, especially if you’re throwing it in with another dish to smoke.
+You’ll want to smoke your broccoli at a temperature of around 225°F, and it will take approximately 30-60 minutes.
+That said, you can choose to smoke your broccoli at any temperature, especially if you’re smoking it with another dish, and check on it by piercing it with a fork to check if it is done.

 Just be sure to check your broccoli more often if it’s smoking at a higher temperature.
 If it’s a lower temperature, allow it to cook for longer.
 You really can’t mess it up if you keep monitoring the vegetables religiously!